scala/docs.scala-lang/_overviews/reflection/symbols-trees-types.md

 ## Types

-As its name suggests, instances of `Type` represent information about the type of corresponding symbol.
+As its name suggests, instances of `Type` represent information about the type of a corresponding symbol.
 This includes its members (methods, fields, type aliases, abstract types, nested classes, traits, etc.) either declared directly or inherited, its base types, its erasure and so on.
 Types also provide operations to test for type conformance or equivalence.